The System That Wouldn’t Die

 Specifically, Microsoft Access.

 We already had licenses.
 It ran locally.
 No servers.
 No infrastructure.
-No ongoing costs.
-It felt pragmatic, almost responsible.
+No recurring costs.
+It felt pragmatic.
+Almost responsible.

 I told myself it was temporary.